proximax-storage/java-chain-xipfs-sdk/README.md

 ###### Building parameter for path upload

-**Important note: Path is by default, public.
+**Important note: Uploading path is by default public on IPFS.
 Please be careful when loading a directory as it exposes it the open public gateways**

 This is only supported for local peer setup.